Azumaya Objects in Triangulated Bicategories: Motivation

 be an isomorphism.
 To motivate this term, it should be noted that when $k$ is a field, $A$ being separable over $k$ implies that $A$ is semi-simple over $k$ and remains semi-simple upon extension of scalars over any field extension of $k$.
 When $A$ is also a field, this implies that $A$ is a separable extension of $k$ in the usual sense for fields \cite{Coh03Further}. \item $A$ is called \emph{central} over $k$ if the center of $A$ is precisely $k$; this occurs if and only if the unit

 is an isomorphism. \item $A$ is called \emph{faithfully projective} over $k$ if both the coevaluation

 and the evaluation

 are isomorphisms.
 Note, again by the dual basis lemma, that the coevaluation being an isomorphism is equivalent to $A$ being finitely-generated and projective as a $k$-module.
-The evaluation map being an isomorphism implies that $- \otimes_{k} A$ is \emph{object faithful}, in the sense that $M \otimes_{k} A = 0$ implies $M = 0$. \end{itemize} \end{defns} \end{samepage}
+The evaluation map being an isomorphism implies that $- \otimes_{k} A$ is \emph{object faithful}, meaning that $M \otimes_{k} A = 0$ implies $M = 0$. \end{itemize} \end{defns} \end{samepage}

-\begin{lem}[See e.g.\ \cite{KO74Theorie} or \cite{DI71Separable}] If $A$ is central and separable over $k$, then the evaluation
+\begin{lem}[See e.g.~\cite{KO74Theorie} or \cite{DI71Separable}] If $A$ is central and separable over $k$, then the evaluation

 is an isomorphism. \end{lem}

 Here is the classical theorem, which follows directly from \cref{thm:AzumayaEquiv}.
 It provides a link between Eilenberg-Watts equivalences and the more calculable conditions of central, separable and faithfully projective.